The Hermitage Ruins of an old mansion exist in the historic town of Ancaster (now part of Hamilton).

 This family that would become the players in the famous Legend of Lover’s Lane, featured on the Ghost Walks at The Hermitage Ruins

-The land is sold to the second son of a noble Scottish family named Leith.
-And being the second son means George Leith got nothing.
+The land is sold to the second son of a noble Scottish family, George Leith.

-He moved to Ancaster, bought these lands, demolished the old Sheed/Ives house and built what would become the ruins.
+He moved to Ancaster, bought these lands, demolished the old Sheed/Ives house and built what would become these ruins.

-They ran a farm for about 50 years, until George died and his youngest daughter Alma Dick-Lauder purchased the farm.
+They ran a farm for about 50 years, then George died and his youngest daughter Alma Dick-Lauder purchased the farm.